thecarp/dactyl-keyboard/doc/options-central.md

 ## Parameter <a id="include">`include`</a>

-If this and `reflect` are both true, add a central housing.
+If this and `main-body` → `reflect` are both true, add a central housing.

 ## Parameter <a id="preview">`preview`</a>